Guided movement and relaxation videos for pain

 A comfortable chair

-No. All Canadians living with pain are invited to attend.
+No. All Canadians living with pain are invited to view the recordings.

 If you have any questions about Gentle Movement @ Home, get in touch with us by emailing firstname.lastname@example.org.